RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 :::

-Moreover, PyPackIT also activates periodically on a scheduled basis, executing CM/CR/CT pipelines that perform various maintenance and monitoring tasks on the repository and each released library version, sustaining the health of the software and its development environment.
+Moreover, PyPackIT also activates on a scheduled basis, executing CM/CR/CT pipelines that perform various maintenance and monitoring tasks on the repository and each released library version, sustaining the health of the software and its development environment.
-If an action is required, these pipelines automatically submit issue tickets (when manual implementation is needed) and PRs (when an automatic fix is available but needs review), or directly apply updates to the project.
+When actions are required, these pipelines automatically submit issue tickets for manual implementation,
+PRs for automatic fixes that require review, or they directly apply updates to the project.

 Therefore, PyPackIT's comprehensive, dynamic, and highly customizable project skeleton and cloud-native development environment eliminate the need for project setup and configuration,